Downtown (Petula Clark song): Impact

-While affording Bunton her highest charting single since her No. 1 solo debut "What Took You So Long?" in 2001, "Downtown" would prove to have little staying power, spending only three weeks in the Top 20, performances by Bunton on a Christmas Day broadcast of Top of the Pops and New Year Live failing to significantly buoy its popularity.
-Total UK sales for "Downtown" by Emma Bunton were tallied at 77,039 units.
+Total UK sales for "Downtown" by Emma Bunton were at 83,000 units.

 Music video

 Directed by Harvey & Carolyn, (the directors who also directed her video for her single "Maybe") the sexually suggestive music video for the single is set in a hotel bedroom featuring Bunton as a maid.
 It includes appearances from contestants from the BBC's reality television show Strictly Come Dancing and features cameos from Matt Dawson, Louisa Lytton, Carol Smillie, Spoony, Mark Ramprakash, Claire King, Peter Schmeichel, Craig Revel Horwood, Anton du Beke, Brendan Cole, Erin Boag, Lilia Kopylova, Karen Hardy, and Darren Bennett.
 According to Mark Ramprakash the video was shot at "a big house near Baker Street".

 The video drew negative reaction for evidently skewing the phrase "go downtown" into a sexual term.
 Bunton would constantly evade or deny this allegation, as when Michael Baggs of Popjustice put to her: "The dancers in the 'Downtown' video seem to know you very well indeed.
 So well that they are all pointing at your fanny.
 Was this your idea?", Bunton's response being: "I don't understand where this has come from.
 It is a dance routine and it is nothing to do with anything like that.
 It is everyone else's dirty little minds.
 Especially yours.
 It worries me because it is a classic and you can't make classics rude."
 Singer Jann Arden who recorded "Downtown" for her 2007 album Uncover Me reacted to Bunton's "Downtown" video with the statement: "Petula Clark would slap [Bunton's] face" though in fact Clark herself would state to being untroubled by Bunton's evidently salacious interpretation of "Downtown": "It's a pop song, for God's sake.
 It's not a hymn!"